-Lessee - The Tax Collector is a lessee for noncancellable operating leases with varying terms for certain office space through a building lease.
-At the government-wide level the County recognizes a lease liability and an intangible right-to-use lease asset (lease asset).
+Lessee - The Tax Collector is a lessee for noncancellable operating leases with varying terms for certain office space and equipment.
+At the government-wide level, the County recognizes a lease liability and an intangible right-to-use lease asset (lease asset).
 At the commencement of a lease, the Tax Collector and the County initially measures the lease liability at the present value of payments expected to be made during the lease term.
 Subsequently, the lease asset is amortized on a straight-line basis over its useful life.
 At the fund level, the Tax Collector recognizes an expenditure and other financing source in the period the lease is initially recognized.
-The Tax Collector also leases warehouse space from the County and has minor equipment leases that are recorded on a month-to month basis and are excluded from GASB 87 reporting because they are either intraentity (warehouse) or short-term (equipment) leases.